eMapR/LTOP_FTV_Py/docs/source/change_detection.rst

 3. Copy and paste script text into GEE JavaScript API or you can access the scripts of the same name in the `GEE repo <https://code.earthengine.google.com/?accept_repo=users/ak_glaciers/adpc_servir_LTOP>`_

 4. This script requires some of the outputs of the LTOP workflow.
 There is additional description of these inputs in the script header and in other documentation in this repo.
-Change these to reflect the LTOP run you are interested in using in lines 77-81 in the JS version.
+Change these to reflect the LTOP run you are interested in using in lines 77-81 in the JS version of the change detection code linked above.
+Note that these will all be produced in the assetsChild directory you specified in the config.yml before running LTOP.

     a. the kmeans cluster_image which is one of the outputs of the 02 step
-    b. the final output of the LTOP workflow (output of 05 step)
+    b. the final output breakpoints of the LTOP workflow (output of 05 step)
     c.
-The csv that is is used as input to the 05 step with selected versions of LT
+The asset that is is used as input to the 05 step with selected versions of LT

 5. Decide if you want to visualize and/or export.
 Note that unless you are running quite a small area you likely want to export something.
 That is the default option.